CoolProp/CoolProp/wrappers/MathCAD/README.rst

              -G "Visual Studio 14 2015 Win64"
              -DCMAKE_VERBOSE_MAKEFILE=ON

+	( Note: Replace 'x.0.0.0' with your latest version.                                              )
+	( Note: Replace 'Visual Studio 14 2015 Win64'  with your current Visual Studio version.          )
-	( *Note: Mathcad Prime is 64-bit, so the 'Win64' option is necessary in the Visual Studio string.* )
+	( Note: Mathcad Prime is 64-bit, so the 'Win64' option is necessary in the Visual Studio string. )

 * **Make the dynamic library (DLL)**::